cbelleza/key-cloack/README.md

-# Keycloack OAuth2
+# Keycloack OAuth2 and OpenID Connect

-The purpose of this project is to give flow samples how to deal with Keycloack OAuth2.
+The purpose of this project is to give flow samples how to deal with Keycloack OAuth2 and OpenID Connect.

 As premise the developer must have a Wildfly running in 127.0.0.1:8080.